 Snowmobile insurance is a specialty insurance product that not all insurance companies offer.
 You can see if your current insurance provider offers it to get a discount for having both policies with them.
 Otherwise, you will need to get stand-alone coverage, which can be more expensive than adding it to your existing policy.
 Contact your Surex Advisor today for more details!

-Snowmobile insurance comprises a contract between customers and insurance companies that protects against financial losses in the case of a snowmobile accident or theft.
+ATV insurance comprises a contract between customers and insurance companies that protects against financial losses in the case of an accident or theft.

-Drivers should shop around online to get the best snowmobile insurance rate possible.
-Getting a free snowmobile insurance quote at an online insurance brokerage like Surex will allow you to speak to a dedicated insurance advisor to see which discounts you qualify for.
+Riders should shop around online to get the best insurance rate possible.
+Getting a free ATV insurance quote at an online insurance brokerage like Surex will allow you to speak to a dedicated insurance advisor to see which discounts you qualify for.

 You can contact your assigned Surex broker/advisor or contact the insurance company directly.
 Make sure you have your policy # and details of the claim prepare when you call.